um-pdavila/acs_docs/docs/triton/2-sw/jh.rst

 Login
 ~~~~~

 -  First you need to have access to Triton.
-Please check the `CCS AC Policies <https://ccs.miami.edu/ac/policies/>`__.
+Please check the :ref:`IDSC ACS Policies<policies>`
 -  Connect with the UM network on campus or via
    `VPN <https://www.it.miami.edu/a-z-listing/virtual-private-network/index.html>`__.
 -  Open the Login page https://jupyter.ccs.miami.edu:8000 on your